missleung/machine-learning-for-r/RandomForest_BlackFriday.md

 Multiple R-squared is squared of correlation between fitted and actual values.
 Residual standard error is root(mean squared error).

-Ultimately, we will also measure the error of predicted rate
+Ultimately, we will also measure the error of predicted rate.

 We're going to fit the test data into our multiple linear regression and see how well it predicts.
 --------------------------------------------------------------------------------------------------